-If you think partnering with a direct deposit payroll provider may be the right choice for your business, make sure you look for a bookkeeping service with a proven track record of working with companies like yours.
+If you think partnering with a direct deposit payroll provider may be the right choice for your business, make sure you look for a payroll management provider with a proven track record of working with companies like yours.
 As a minimum, they should have the capacity to:

 - perform accurate calculations based on payroll details you provide,

 - deliver a final payroll cost for your approval,

 - process employee payments through direct deposit and provide digital copies of pay stubs,

 - automatically issue T4s to employees at tax time, and